shaileshpandit141/quick-shorts/README.md

-# Django, React and TypeScript Boilerplate with JWT Authentication
+# Django, React and TypeScript Initial Code with JWT Authentication

-This project is a boilerplate for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React with TypeScript for the frontend.
+This project is a Initial Code for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React with TypeScript for the frontend.

 ## Features